 About Louie and Jarl

 Jarl Van Eycke is a 38 year old cipher expert from Flanders, Belgium.
-Originally schooled as a graphic designer, he now works as a warehouse operator for Yusen Logistics, mostly handling parts for the automotive industry.
+Originally schooled as a graphic designer, he now works as a warehouse operator for a logistics provider, mostly handling parts for the automotive industry.
 He started out with cryptography in 2014 trying to solve the unsolved Zodiac 340 cryptogram and it has been a hobby ever since.
 Jarl is the author of AZdecrypt, a fast and powerful cipher solver, since late 2014.

 Jarl has been assisted by Louie with AZdecrypt since early 2019.
 Louie mainly provided sophisticated n-gram information.

 Louie Helm is an entrepreneur who works on genetics and machine learning day-to-day.
 Developing high-performance n-gram models is a hobby he picked up a few months ago.

 Again, I’m very proud that some of my readers have broken this really tough challenge.
 I congratulate Jarl and Louie on this success!
 Keep up your great work!

 Further reading: The Top 50 unsolved encrypted messages: 7.
 The cigaret case cryptogram